 Give your tenants a detailed checklist covering both the major items and the smaller details you expect them to take care of.
 Ideally, providing a checklist minimizes the amount of cleaning you’ll have to follow up with.
 If your tenants follow your checklist to the letter, your final walkthrough will be a breeze.

 You can clean things for awhile, but after a certain point, it’s simply better to replace them.
 Refrigerators, stoves, dishwashers, and other appliances should be replaced once they start to become grimy and difficult to keep clean.

 If you have furnishings in your apartment, it’s a good idea to consider replacement items.
 A mattress, for example, can only be cleaned so many times.
 If it’s old and dirty, you’ll have a harder time showing properties and collecting a decent amount of rent.
-It’s better to replace an old mattress with one that fits your budget.

 3. Stock Up on Magic Erasers

 Magic Erasers work miracles.
 When your tenant doesn’t clean something to your standards, a Magic Eraser can shine things up in no time.

 As a landlord, you can also stock up on a number of industrial cleaning supplies.
 These commercial supplies work much better than what you can get over the counter, but they’re not readily available to the general public.